Skip to content

 Hidden iPhone Map Shows Everywhere You’ve Been

-The Important Places map on the iPhone tracks all the locations you have visited recently.
+The Important Places map on the iPhone tracks all the locations you've visited recently.

-The important places map on the iPhone tracks all the locations you've recently visited.
+The Important Places map on the iPhone tracks all the locations you've visited recently.
 Photo: TECHBOOK

 Adrian Mühlroth

 The iPhone keeps a precise record of where users have been.
-It stores this information in a hidden list—complete with timestamps and maps.
-TECHBOOK explains where to find it.
+It stores this information in a hidden list–complete with timestamps and maps.
+TECHBOOK shows where to find it.

-Whether you have GPS on or are just connected to the mobile network and logging into Wi-Fi networks, the iPhone always knows where users are thanks to location data.
+Whether GPS is on or you’re just connected to the cellular network and Wi-Fi networks–the iPhone always knows your location thanks to location data.
 But that’s not all.
-It even meticulously keeps a list of when you visit and leave a place.
+It even meticulously logs when you visit and leave a place.
 This overview is hidden deep in the iPhone settings.

 TECHBOOK editor Adrian Mühlroth tried it himself.
-In just the past three months, his personal iPhone created a total of 237 map entries.
+In the past three months alone, his personal iPhone created a total of 237 map entries.
 With our guide, you can find out what your iPhone has collected about you.

-How to Find the Significant Locations Map on Your iPhone
+Finding the Significant Locations Map on the iPhone–Here’s How

 1. Open Settings on your iPhone and scroll to Privacy & Security.